Oops19/TS4-Library/_TS4/mod_documentation/ts4lib/README.MD

 For now just a method to apply an outfit to a sim.
 If only the previous outfit_index exists and the chosen one is valid and unused a new outfit will be created.

+### RunCommands
+Added the ability to run 'execute' or 'client_cheat' commands.
+This functionality will be removed from [RunCheatCommands](https://github.com/Oops19/TS4-RunCheatCommands) and integrated here.

+### StdEulerAngle
+A very basic `StdEulerAngle(roll, pitch, yaw)` implementation to convert the angle to a quaternion.
+The axis rotations may not match the TS4 standard.

+### StdQuaternion
+A simple StdQuaternion(w, x, y, z)` implementation to rotate vectors and quaternions.
+The TS4 Quaternion(x, y, z, w) uses a different order of parameters!

+### StdVector
+A very basic `StdVector(x, y, z)` implementation.
+Should be compatible with the TS4 Vector3D.
+The axis directions may not match the TS4 standard.

 ### SimName
 Get the classic 'sim_name' as one string (e.g. 'Ann Lee#Smith' or 'Ann#Lee Smith') with '#' as a separator between the first and the last names.